c7/c7.se/content/article/2025-09-10-reviving-a-quarter-century-old-server.md

 type: article
 date: 2025-09-10
 url: /reviving-a-quarter-century-old-server/
+image: /assets/reviving-a-quarter-century-old-server/Dwarf-Back.jpg
 title: Reviving a Quarter Century-Old Server
 summary:
     I recently brought down one of my old servers from the attic, where it had been stored for almost two decades.
 ---